Home

 Sponsored by The Baptist Association of Greater Baton Rouge

 The Criminal Justice Ministry is still the largest mission effort of Discipleship Training.
-This year volunteers led three, thirteen-week semesters at La.
+BAGBR continues to led three, thirteen-week semesters at La.
 State Penitentiary at Angola, Elayn Hunt Correctional Facility (St. Gabriel) and La.
 Correctional Institute for Women (St. Gabriel).
-We maintained a semester average of 255 to 300 this year (plus 120 Seminary Extension at Angola).
+We maintained a semester average of 255 to 300 this year.
 The three ministries are greatly strengthening the Body-of-Christ, which is empowering the inmates to more effectively share the gospel with lost men and women in the various camps.

 Please pray over the incredible expansion of this ministry in all the area prisons.
 The open doors call for at least 40 new people to be a part of this ministry this year.
 God is opening doors faster than we have spiritual soldiers to invest.
 The advancement will need new vision, soldiers and financing.
 God is at work in Criminal Justice Reform.
 We must join Him there.